-When fandoms, movies, and popular characters are inspiring more people to get a tattoo, the cryptic tattoo of one of the most feared assassins is something both men and women might want to get.
-But given that tattoos are permanent, it would be nice to understand the meaning behind tattoos.
+When fandoms, movies and popular characters are inspiring more people to get a tattoo, the cryptic ink of one of the most feared assassins is something men and women may want to get.
+But given that tattoos are permanent, it would be nice to understand the meaning behind tattoos first before getting inked.
 Even the most popular tattoo designs have to resonate with a certain person before they have it etched to their skin, so it’s only natural to want to know what John Wick’s tattoo really means.

 Fortune Favors the Bold